 The Ardennes - the actual Ardennes.
-The lush green hilly area in Wallonia (southern Belgium) home to the longer, paved climbs that make up the Ardennes Classics.
+The lush green hilly area in Wallonia (southern Belgium) home to the longer, paved climbs that make up some of the Ardennes Classics.

 Puncheur - a Classics specialist: a rider who can sprint, climb and is as tough as 10 year old SPD cleats.

 Muur/Mur - Flemish/French for wall.
-Like the Murr van Geraardsbergen or the Mur de Huy.
+Like the Muur van Geraardsbergen or the Mur de Huy.
 Very unpleasant climbs that appear on many of the best races.